morinted/pysent/source/foss.md

 	- Anyone can notice a bug, see how to fix it, implement on their side, and then contribute the change to the project.

-	- The source-code is completely open so users can notice malicious activity, unlike in proprietary software.

 - Support for the software lives as long as the interest in the software remains.

-	- As long as there are users of the software who are intelligent enough to know the code, support for the software will exist.

 	- If the project dies, and the source code is available, the project can be overtaken by a third-party.
+An example is Apache HTTP server, which replaced NCSA HTTPd

 - Licensing is easy.

-	- Without worrying about distributing the software and keeping track of what the users are doing with the software, you have more focus on what you need to get done, keeping customers happy.
+	- For example, when creating a project on GitHub, there's an option to generate a GPL license with your repo.

 - As developers, you have something to show for.